srivatsamarichi/service-offerings/service-offerings/Github.md

 - Discuss the capabilities of potential DevOps tools (if not already selected)
 - Set-up and complete initial configuration of selected tools
-- Integrate selected tools with Azure DevOps
+- Integrate selected tools with GitHub
 - Hands-on work with your development teams to implement the DevOps pipeline in existing projects
-- Lift and Shift the application to Azure App Services
+- Lift and Shift the applications to Azure App Services
 - Create templates, scripts, and playbooks for setting up additional projects in the future

 ## Business Outcomes